jussihyva/core/core_containers/parray/README.md

 ```

-This group of functions is used to fetch a single member from an array.
+This group of functions is used to fetch a single rawber from an array.
 A `get`
-style function just fetches the member whereas a `take` style function also
+style function just fetches the rawber whereas a `take` style function also
-removes the fetched member from the list.
+removes the fetched rawber from the list.

 ### Manipulate